Why is this medication prescribed?

 Your doctor will probably start you on a low dose of apremilast and gradually increase your dose once every day for the first 5 days of treatment.

-Apremilast controls psoriatic arthritis but does not cure it.
+Apremilast controls psoriatic arthritis or plaque psoriasis, or treats oral ulcers, but does not cure them.
 Continue to take apremilast even if you feel well.
 Do not stop taking apremilast without talking to your doctor.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.